Standards for safer events

 2—The event risk model used for risk calculations is flawed and incomplete

 During our hour together, John shared an overview of the Epistemix model.
 This gave me a better understanding of Epistemix’s approach.
 The model essentially attempts to simulate the entire population of the United States at an impressive level of detail.
 It includes numerous geographic and social factors that affect infection risk.
-However, during our conversation I asked about a number of important factors that I believe Epistemix has not incorporated into their model of calculating meeting risks.
+However, during our conversation, I asked about a number of important factors that I believe Epistemix has not incorporated into its model of calculating meeting risks.

 Probably the most important of these is adequately modeling the air quality at the event, given the paucity of information available about the safety of specific venues and properties from an air quality perspective.
 In addition, the model does not include the additive risks for travel to and from an event, and staying in a hotel during an event.
 Though it’s likely possible to model the increased risk during (unmasked) eating and drinking social activities during the event, it doesn’t appear that the Epistemix model does this.
-Finally, though the Epistemix model incorporates information about COVID-19 variants as they become known, I’m skeptical that it can accurately predict in a timely manner the impact of brand new COVID-19 variants.
+Finally, though the Epistemix model incorporates information about COVID-19 variants as they become known, I’m skeptical that it can accurately predict in a timely manner the impact of brand-new COVID-19 variants.

 In the following sections, I’ll expand on these issues in more detail.